NicodemusGurion/nicodemusgurion.github.io/islamic-dilemma.md

 **Conclusion**

-Whether the Bible is true or false, in every case it means the Quran is false
+Whether the Bible is true or false, in every case the Quran is false

 ⸻